Premium features of dataflows

 Optimized (default) - The enhanced compute engine is turned off.
-It is automatically turned on when a table in the dataflow is referenced by another table or when the dataflows is connected to another dataflow in the same workspace.
+It's automatically turned on when a table in the dataflow is referenced by another table or when the dataflow is connected to another dataflow in the same workspace.

-To change the default setting and enable the enhanced compute engine, do the following:
+To change the default setting and enable the enhanced compute engine, do the following steps:

 In your workspace, next to the dataflow you want to change the settings for, select More options.